 Some places you might want to consider adding a toilet are:

-As en suite to your bedroom (to create a room that can be sublet out easily)
+- As an ensuite to your bedroom (to create a room that can be sublet out easily)

-In a room space under the stairwell or at the back of the kitchen that you aren’t currently using
+- In a space under the stairwell or at the back of the kitchen that you aren’t currently using

 How much room is needed for a new bathroom?

-In the UK, an average-sized bathroom measures just over four square meters.
-This is remarkably small, so some families like to have a second cloakroom that only features a toilet and sink.
+In the UK, an average-sized bathroom measures just over 4 square metres.
+Compared to other rooms, this is remarkably small, so some families like to have a second cloakroom that only features a toilet and sink.
 This helps to minimise cramping when you have visitors and guests, as they are unlikely to shower unless they are staying.

-As a luxurious option, if you are not limited to tight space then you can plan a new bathroom that is atleast six square meters in size.
+As a luxurious option, if you are not limited to tight space then you can plan a new bathroom that is at least 6 square metres in size.
 This creates a bathroom that is spacious and comfortable.
 If you have the addition of natural light and a window, this will also enhance the size of the existing bathroom.

 Whether or not you’re tight on space, make sure to measure well before committing to the home renovation and introduction of a new bathroom.
 Even if you have a big room, if it’s the location is difficult to access with exterior walls or hard to reach by plumbing, large parts of the space might be not available to build in.
 Add a bathroom only if it is fundamentally simple to do so.

-A handy guide for working out the available area is to ensure there is atleast 600mm between the door and the front of the toilet.
-This is so that your legs can stretch- make sure the door has enough clearance to swing in and not hit anything.
+A handy guide for working out the available area is to ensure there is at least 600mm between the door and the front of the toilet.
+This is so that your legs can stretch.
+And make sure the door has enough clearance to swing and not hit anything.